 Chat is available only during regular reference hours.
 Please check our hours here.

 If you're researching after hours, please e-mail your questions to email@example.com

-This guide was prepared by: Roy L. Sturgeon, JD, LLM, MLS.
-Roy was the Foreign and International Reference Librarian at Gould Law Library from 2006-2010.
+This guide was prepared by Roy L. Sturgeon, JD, LLM, MLS, in 2010, when Roy was a Reference Librarian at the Gould Law Library.

 Foreign law usually means the law of a nation (or group of nations with a common legal system, such as the European Union) not one’s own.
 It is sometimes mistaken for international law,which is the law between or among nations that have expressly or tacitly agreed to be bound by it.* Foreign law may consist of constitutions (written and unwritten), codes/statutes, regulations, and court decisions.** It does not have effect outside that nation’s boundaries, but may regulate or bind foreign entities and persons inside that nation.